Now booking for our Montrose office!

 - Teen and adult ADHD/executive function support and solutions

-- Workshops, speaking engagements, youth social/emotional tools, and small business leadership support
+- Workshops, speaking engagements, youth social/emotional tools, and small business culture/leadership support

 Adolescent & Adult ADHD | Anxiety | Depression | Burnout | Attachment Issues | Disordered Eating/Body Image | Consensual Nonmonogamy/Polyamory | EMDR | Infidelity & Toxic Monogamy | Trauma | Gender/Sexual Identity | Perfectionism | Premarital/Pre-Parenting Counseling | Parenting/Coparenting | Discernment Counseling | Parent-Adolescent Conflicts | Teens | Assertiveness Coaching | Couples Therapy | Decision-Making | Existential Uncertainty | Unhelpful Coping Behaviors